brevzin/cpp_proposals/3074_consexpr_union_lifetime/constexpr-union-lifetime.md

 ```
 :::

-For uninitialized storage, we really want trivial construction/destruction.
+But that doesn't seem like a useful distinction to make.
+It's also actively harmful — for uninitialized storage, we really want trivial construction/destruction.
 And it would be nice to not have to resort to having members of type `T[1]` instead of `T` to achieve this.

-But I really don't think it's a good idea to just make all unions trivially constructible and destructible.
-Seems a bit too late for that.
-However...
+Simply stating that the default constructor (absent default member initializers) and destructor are always trivial is a simple rule.

 ## Trivial Unions